 Artificial sweeteners, just to name one specific group of highly toxic foods, likely aid in damaging cells and in putting unnecessary negative stresses on our organs.
 Yet, the most popular alternatives (refined sugar and high fructose corn syrup) are just as bad for you, if not worse.

 All these things make our bodies work harder, thus cutting down on natural biological efficiency and longevity.
 While some pollutants may be impossible to avoid (especially those in our air and water), we can definitely take some precautions in order to reduce some of the pollution-oriented stresses on our bodies.

 Whenever possible, for example, eat raw, organic foods; reduce the amount of processed foods you consume; stick to well-balanced meals; and get involved in and support groups working to reduce pollution and better manage the sources of pollution already in place.

 10. Lack of exercise.
 Experts agree that exercise is probably one of the simplest and most efficient ways to help the human body stay healthy, young and vibrant.
 No, exercise can't turn back the clock, nor can it stop the aging process, but it can help to make your body more efficient, thus increasing cell reproduction and helping the organs to function at peak capacity.

 Without question, people who exercise on a regular basis live longer, healthier lives.
-Lack of exercise, on the other hand, may help people age faster, even if by no other means than by making the body more susceptible to disease.
+Lack of exercise, on the other hand, may speed up the aging process, even if by no other means than by making the body more susceptible to disease.

 For sure, aging is a natural process we can't avoid.
-On the other hand, we can certainly avoid those things that speed up the process.
-By doing so, we cannot only improve our chances of living to the average age expectancy, but also avoid many diseases (or at least greatly reduce the chances thereof) that can negatively affect quality of life.
+On the other hand, we can certainly avoid a lot of the things that speed up the process.
+By doing so, we not only improve our chances of living to the average age expectancy, but we can then also avoid many diseases (or at least greatly reduce the chances thereof) that can negatively affect quality of life.